NeuralgoLyzr/hackathon-23Oct/README.md

 ### `prompt_texts.py`
 The script where you should add your prompts.
 The dictionary `PROMPTS` is imported into `main.py` and used when calling the LLM.
+The keys of the dictionary are the prompt names, and the values are the prompts themselves.

 ### `utils.py`
 This script contains utility functions.